wpilibsuite/sphinxext-rediraffe/README.md

         * `to_url` - the path to to_url's built html file relative to the outdir.
         * `rel_url` - the relative path from from_url to to_url.

+* `rediraffe_auto_redirect_perc`
+    * Optional.
+The percentage as an integer representing the accuracy required before auto redirecting with the `rediraffewritediff` builder.
+The default is 100.

 ## Example Config